EntySec/CamRaptor/README.md

 # CamRaptor

-CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain admin password.
+CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain device credentials.